Bairinji Temple 梅林寺

-Located on a hill beside the Chikugo River and in touching distance of JR Kurume Station sits Bairinji, a temple that dates back to the 17th century and still actively practices the Myoshin-ji school of Rinzai Zen Buddhism.
+Located on a hill beside the Chikugo River right next to Kurume Station sits Bairinji, a temple that dates back to the 17th century and still actively practices the Myoshinji school of Rinzai Zen Buddhism.

-The temple is accessible by train and is a five-minute walk from JR Kurume Station.
+The temple is accessible by train and is a five-minute walk from Kurume Station.

 Monks from across Japan gather at Bairinji Temple in the center of Kurume for a particularly ascetic form of Zen training open to paying members of the public.
 Those who take part in the training will practice Zazen meditation and share food and chores with the monks as part of a form of training called samu, or moving Zazen.